ajay2005k/comp_vision/README.md

-# Fashion MNIST Image Classification using TensorFlow/n
+# Fashion MNIST Image Classification using TensorFlow

 This repository contains code for training a neural network model using TensorFlow to classify images from the Fashion MNIST dataset.
 The Fashion MNIST dataset consists of grayscale images of fashion items belonging to 10 different categories.

 Prerequisites
 Make sure you have the following installed: